Thousands of furnished rentals to book online

 The third and final campus of the University of Lille is the Charles de Gaulle University 3.
 On this campus social and human sciences are taught.
 As with the Lille 1 campus, it is situated in Villeneuve-d’Ascq.

 Near to the city centre, and close to Lille 2, is the Lille Catholic University.
 With a wide range of fields of study, it offers courses in French and English.
 Studying at Lille Catholic University, it makes most sense to live in Lille Centre.
-With reasonable rents, and plenty of local bars and restaurants, both you and your university will be in the heart of this great city!
+With reasonable rents for apartments in Lille and plenty of local bars and restaurants, both you and your university will be in the heart of this great city!

-If you’re coming to study in Lille it’s worth considering Lille student housing and sharing with It’s a good option is your budget is limited and you want to get to know new people.
+If you’re coming to study in Lille it’s worth considering Lille student housing and sharing it with other students.
+It’s a good option is your budget is limited and you want to get to know new people, compared to the option of student residences.
 If you’re a french citizen, you have the option of receiving housing assistance that can bring significant savings.